christianh814/bgd/README.md

 # Blue/Green Test App for PR ApplicationSet

 This is to test the [PR ApplicationSet Generator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Pull-Request/).
+This repo can be used while following [this blogpost](https://developers.redhat.com/articles/2022/04/05/automate-cicd-pull-requests-argo-cd-applicationsets#)

 ## Prereqs